qiushihe/emacs-launcher/README.md

 ## What does it do?

-The way Emacs Launcher works is very simply.
+The way Emacs Launcher works is very simple.
 You can open files with Emacs Launcher by either ...

 * Dragging'n Dropping onto the menubar icon; or ...
 * Selecting "Open with ..." from Finder